-6.5.1 The Employer will provide a Group Life Insurance Plan which provides a regular employee with life insurance equal to three times the employee's annual salary (with a minimum of \$25,000).
+6.5.1 The Employer will provide a Group Life Insurance Plan which provides a regular employee with life insurance equal to three (3) times the employee's annual salary (with a minimum of twenty-five thousand dollars (\$25,000)).
 The plan shall contain a Double Indemnity Clause.
-The Employer will pay one hundred (100) percent of the monthly premium on two times the employee's annual salary and the employee shall pay one hundred (100) percent of the premium to increase the coverage from 200% to 300% of the employee's annual salary.
+The Employer will pay one hundred (100%) percent of the monthly premium on two (2) times the employee's annual salary and the employee shall pay one hundred (100%) percent of the premium to increase the coverage from two hundred percent (200%) to three hundred percent (300%) of the employee's annual salary.

 Participation is a condition of employment.
-This plan comes into effect on the first day of the month after the date of employment.
-Effective April 1, 1995, the Employer will pay one hundred (100%) percent of the monthly premium on three times the annual salary for Group Life Insurance and Accidental Death.
+This plan comes into effect on the first (1st) day of the month after the date of employment.
+Effective April 1, 1995, the Employer will pay one hundred (100%) percent of the monthly premium on three (3) times the annual salary for Group Life Insurance and Accidental Death.